Welcome to Freeman Health System

 Locally owned, not-for-profit and nationally recognized, Freeman Health System includes Freeman Hospital West, Freeman Hospital East, Freeman Neosho Hospital and Ozark Center – the area’s largest provider of behavioral health services – as well as two urgent care clinics, dozens of physician clinics and a variety of specialty services.

 In 2020, Freeman earned more than 80 individual awards for medical excellence and patient safety from CareChex®, a quality rating system that helps consumers evaluate healthcare providers.
-U.S. News & World Report ranked Freeman No. 4 in the state for the seventh consecutive year for 2016 – 2017, and The Leapfrog Group gave Freeman the highest grade possible for the fourth straight time in the Spring 2018 Hospital Safety Score.
+U.S. News & World Report ranked Freeman No. 4 in the state for the seventh consecutive year and No 1 in Southwest Missouri.

 With more than 300 physicians on staff representing more than 70 specialties, Freeman provides cancer care, heart and vascular care, neurology and neurosurgery, orthopaedics, children’s services and women’s services.
 Additionally, Freeman is the only Children’s Miracle Network Hospital in a 70-mile radius.